This post may contain affiliate links. Please read our disclosure policy.

-These delicious Banana Walnut Protein Pancakes are our go to Sunday morning breakfast.
-They’re packed full of protein (but no protein powder!) and are made without any refined grains or sugar.
+These delicious Walnut Banana Protein Pancakes are our go to Sunday morning breakfast.
+They're packed full of protein (but no protein powder!) and are made without any refined sugar or grains.
+They also reheat beautifully for easy weekday breakfasts.
 You will LOVE them!

 It's pancake daaaaaayyyyyy!
 I have been waiting FOREVER to share a pancake recipe with you.
 For the past 5 years, 2 months, and 2 days I've been coveting the beautiful pictures of pancakes all over Pinterest, stacked high for days with drippy syrup running down the sides.
 I've been dreaming of getting behind the camera to take my own pancake shots.

 Sidebar → You now know that I have the nerdiest food blogger dreams ever.
 Seriously, who dreams for years about taking pictures of pancakes?
 I'm a bit embarrassed.